mrousavy/react-native-vision-camera/START_CRASH_FINDINGS.md

 > VisionCamera can enqueue `AVCaptureSession.startRunning()` immediately after a configuration commit that replaces outputs or changes output-affecting constraints.
 VisionCamera's own serial queue ensures `startRunning()` happens after `commitConfiguration()` returns, but AVFoundation/CoreMedia may still be processing the committed configuration asynchronously on `FigCaptureSessionNotificationQueue`.
 On affected hardware/OS combinations, `startRunning()` can overlap that private output-attachment work and trip AVFoundation's internal assertion in `-[AVCaptureOutput attachToFigCaptureSession:]`.

 This is proven at the call-order/concurrency level by the crash stack and VisionCamera source.
 It is not yet proven at the "Apple internal field X had value Y" level because AVFoundation source is private and the exact assertion condition is not visible.

+## Next repro iteration

+The current repro proves the high-level hook can drive the suspected `configure() -> start()` ordering, but the negative CI result means the original issue likely needs an additional condition.
+The most likely next conditions to test are:

+- actively recording while replacing or recreating the video output,
+- preparing a new recorder while the session is being stopped/reconfigured,
+- changing zoom across a virtual-device lens switch before the stop/restart cycle,
+- switching between virtual multi-camera device IDs instead of only using the default back camera,
+- unmounting/remounting `<Camera>` instead of only toggling `isActive`,
+- testing on the original crash matrix, especially iPhone 11 on iOS 18.7.7.

 ## What would count as proof of a fix